colugomusic/scuff/README.md

 Here is the interface of the client library in its current state: [client/include/scuff/client.hpp](client/include/scuff/client.hpp)

+## Requirements

+- C++20
+- Boost v1.86.0 needs to be prebuilt and installed somewhere where find_package will find it.

 ## Current status

 ### The scanner ✔️